polfpilf/feedback-bot/README.md

 ## Configuration
-Bot can be configured by editing the [settings.toml](settings.toml) or by adding a `.secrets.toml` file into the project root directory (adviced for local setup).
+Bot can be configured by editing the [settings.toml](settings.toml) or by adding a `.secrets.toml` file into the project root directory (advised for local setup).
 Alternatively configuration can be specified using environment variables.

 Configuration fields are described in the [settings.toml](settings.toml) file.